 Parrots, in particular, are considered affectionate birds and they are happy to show their affection.
 In the same way that a dog or cat buries its head into your neck and cuddles, a parrot might do the same thing.
 Not only does this action mean that your bird is comfortable around you, but it also means that it feels safe.

 Preening (or cleaning) is a natural behavior for birds.
 It helps them clean their feathers and it keeps dust and dirt away from their body.
 It also maintains feather structure and shape.
-It is an important action, but preening can also leave a bird prone because it is paying attention to what it is doing and not what is going on around it.
+It is an important action, but preening can also leave a bird prone to danger because it is paying attention to what it is doing and not what is going on around it.
 Birds will only clean themselves when they feel comfortable and safe.

 As well as cleaning themselves, birds groom one another.
 Most often, they will groom a mate.
 If they don’t have a mate or a closely bonded bird with them, they will preen you instead.
 As such, this action is more likely from a bird that does not have the company of another bird but it is a sign of trust and bonding.